Population Characteristics

 Population of Chippewas of Georgina Island First Nation by Ethnicity and Origin

 The population of Chippewas of Georgina Island First Nation is quite diverse, which contributes to the indian reserve's vibrant cultural landscape.
 Chippewas of Georgina Island First Nation is inclusive and accepts various ethnic groups with open arms.
-Furthermore, the province appreciates the unique contributions that each ethnicity brings.
+Furthermore, the indian reserve appreciates the unique contributions that each ethnicity brings.

 Immigration Profile